covard/cbaoth/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+***
+## Gem Name Info

+The name, for those non Star Wars g33ks, comes from the [Timothy Zahn](http://starwars.wikia.com/wiki/Timothy_Zahn) books.
+The character [Joruus C'baoth](http://starwars.wikia.com/wiki/Joruus_C%27baoth) is a clone of a Jedi, yeah yeah they said you couldn't clone a Jedi.He is a dark Jedi.

+C'baoth, or in our case cbaoth, incidentally, is pronounced 'SA-bay-oth'